leonlj/BotDemo/README.md

 ![](https://github.com/leonlj/BotDemo/blob/master/botCardMode/cardMode.PNG)

 ## 5. Connect bot with WeChat offical account app via Direct Line V1.1 [WeChatWithBot_DL1.1](https://github.com/leonlj/BotDemo/tree/master/WeChatWithBot_DL1.1)
 In this example, it used bot FW direct line v1.1 rest API to connect WeChat offical account with bot.
 The code is based on C#.
-Please refer to this example, and conenct your bot with your WeChat app/offical account
+Please refer to this example, and conenct your bot with your WeChat app/offical account.
+Please kindly find the snapshot ans introduction in [here](https://www.microsoft.com/china/msdn/skic/vendingmachine.html)

 ## 6. bot direct line V3.0 C# SDK based on Rest API [BotDirectLineV3RestfulAPI_C#_SDK_withDemo](https://github.com/leonlj/BotDemo/tree/master/BotDirectLineV3RestfulAPI_C%23_SDK_withDemo/BotDemo2)
 Now, bot DL V3.0 has been released with performance improvment.
 But there are some changes in rest API comparing with V1.1 DL.
 To easily use bot DL V3 to connect WeChat, native app, there is C# SDK that encapsulates raw rest api with class.
 You can use the SDK in your app to connect with your bot in DL V3